-Buying a house typically requires you to hand a large sum of money over to a perfect stranger.
+Buying a house typically requires you to hand over a large sum of money to a perfect stranger.
 Although most people are good-natured, it’s better to be safe than sorry.
 That’s where an escrow account comes in.
 It’s a secure place for both you and the seller to store funds or assets while you’re agreeing on terms.

 What’s the meaning of escrow?